florisvanvugt/omega_cpp_py/readme.md

 ### Writing your own controller

-Quite easy: you need to write a custom controller function that sets the forces `fx, fy, fz` and call this function from the `Robot::mainLoop()` function defined in `Robot.cpp`.
+Fairly easy: you can add code for your controller to `Controllers.cpp`.
+A controller is a function that takes the shared memory as argument and returns a triplet of forces (`setforce_t`).
+These forces are then applied by the robot code as part of the main loop.
+Which controller is executed at any given time is specified in the function `forceFromController`.
+Essentially, this function looks what controller number is currently set in the shared memory, and then depending on that calls a function in `Controllers.cpp` to actually compute the forces.

 To activate the controller from within Python, call `robot.controller(N)` where `N` is the number you assigned to your controller.